Services

 • Acknowledgement of Country

-Inspired by the depth and meaningfulness of traditional Acknowledgements of Country, NIDALA blends music, story, mindfulness and speech to led groups through this important cultural protocol in a way that maintains it’s cultural integrity and feels valuable for all in the room.
+Inspired by the depth and meaningfulness of traditional Acknowledgements of Country, NIDALA offers a unique experience that blends music, story, mindfulness, and speech to guide groups through this important cultural protocol with authenticity and care.

 Please note that a Welcome to Country performed by a local traditional owner should always be prioritised over an Acknowledgement to Country by someone outside of that group.
 If you have any doubts please feel free to reach out, any questions will be welcomed with openness and warmth.